Troubleshooting Linked Accounts

 Give it a little time.

-If you still can't connect after 24 hours, email [email protected] Be sure to include the name of your bank and the URL for their log in page – and let us know you already tried removing the connection!
+If you still can't connect after 48 hours, send us a message.
+Be sure to include the name of your bank and the web address of their log in page—and let us know you already tried removing the connection!